-7. Commit to your partner at the Hohenzollern Bridge
+7. Hohenzollern Bridge

 The Hohenzollern Bridge is the famous railway and pedestrian bridge of Cologne.
 It is situated very close to the Cathedral and connects the central station of Cologne to many European cities.
 Built between 1907 and 1911, the Hohenzollern Bridge crosses the Rhine at the length of 427 miles.
 The bridge was blown up in 1945 during the war and had to be reconstructed.
 Now the bridge consists of 6 railway tracks with 1200 trains crossing it every day.

 Apart from its architectural significance, the Hohenzollern Bridge also has a romantic essence.
 As a sign of locking their commitment, lovers attach locks to the railings of this bridge.
 After doing that, they flick the key of the lock into the river Rhine.
 The next time you’re visiting Cologne with your significant other, make sure to indulge in this sweet romantic activity!

 A significant landmark in Cologne, the Köln Triangle is a 339 ft high-rise building.
 This building provides a public observation deck on its top floor with panoramic views of the city.
 Visitors of Cologne especially come to the deck to get the best views of the Cologne Cathedral and river Rhine.

 A German architect based in Cologne built and completed this building in 2006.
 With nine stories, this building is actually the headquarters of the European Aviation Safety Agency (EASA).
 The building is not only famous for tourists but also famous among locals who love the Mongolian restaurant Mongo’s here.
 Visiting the Köln Triangle will be a great way to start your Cologne city tour.